-In keeping with the wider market, this has been a guiet year for realisations.
-The Directors are, however, mindful of the importance of making regular Shareholder distributions and are pleased to propose a final dividend of 1.10p. per Ordinary Share, in respect of the year ended 30 November 2023, for payment on 3 May 2024 to Shareholders who are on the register at 22 March 2024.
-This will bring the annual dividend to 1.85p per Ordinary Share, representing a yield of 5.23% based on the NAV at the immediately preceding year end.
-Since the Company's launch, and after receipt of the proposed final dividend, a total of 52p per Ordinary Share will have been paid in tax free distributions.
+In keeping with the wider market, 2023 was a quiet year for realisations.
+The Directors are, however, pleased to propose that a final dividend of 1.15p per Ordinary Share, in respect of the year ended 29 February 2024, will be paid on 19 July 2024 to Shareholders who are on the register at 21 June 2024.
+This will bring the annual dividend to 2.15p per Ordinary Share, representing a yield of 5% based on the NAV at the immediately preceding year end.
+Since the Company's launch, and after receipt of the proposed final dividend, a total of 107.56p per Ordinary Share will have been paid in tax free distributions.